dimisjim/blog/content/about.md

 Some of the things I specialise in are:
 - "Oldschool" Linux System Administration
+	- CentOS/RedHat Enterprise Linux
 	- Deploying and maintaining bare-metal and virtual systems
+	- Administrating VMware, XenServer, RHEV hypervisors
-	- Physical installations
+	- Physical hardware installations
-	- Virtual and bare-metal OS deployment
-	- Monitoring and alerting
+	- Monitoring and alerting (Icinga2 etc.)
 - Working closely together with in-house development (java, python, ...)
 - Modernising existing in-house stacks
 	- Applying new tooling to existing workflows and applications
-	- Guiding development with migrations to new-age technologies such as Docker and AWS.
+	- Guiding development with migrations to new-age technologies such as Docker/K8S and AWS.
 	- Identifying and fixing weak points in (not so) High-Available applications
 - Logging (ELK)
 - Networking (CCNA-level+ understanding of low-level communications both on metal equipment and cloud shenanigans)
+- Scripting and automating
+- I'm moderately proficient in Python3, but I'm not focused on development.

+Languages I (somewhat) speak:
+- Dutch/Flemish (Native speaker)
+- English (Highly proficient in all aspects)
+- French (_Je tire mon plan._ Not very fluent.)

 ## Origins